-For marketers around the world, David Ogilvy remains a fantastic source of knowledge and inspiration.
+For marketers around the world, David Ogilvy remains a great source of knowledge and inspiration.
 Twenty years after his passing, “the father of advertising” continues to influence our thinking and practices, and helps us produce better work.

 Today we want to talk about five of Ogilvy’s essential principles and see how we can use them to write better marketing copy.
 Copy that sells – for the very pragmatic David Ogilvy, this was the sole purpose of advertising.

-Also, we’re going to break down one of Ogilvy’s most acclaimed ads — the one that doubled the sales for Rolls-Royce — and show you how to take his formula and apply it to your copy.
+Also, we’re going to break down one of Ogilvy’s most acclaimed ads — the one that doubled the sales for Rolls-Royce — and show you how to take his formula and apply it to your own copy.

 Whether you write emails, social media ads and captions, or ebooks and other marketing resources, these tips will be invaluable.